Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 #### Did the replication fail?
 Why do you think the first attempt to replication fail?
 Notice that there's an externals db that contains an external table which is not supported for replication and is the reason why replication failed.

-Let's fix this by removing the externals db from our failover group
+Let's fix this by removing the externals db from our failover group.
+Run the below command on the **primary account**.

 ```sql
 use role accountadmin;
 alter failover group sales_payroll_failover remove externals from allowed_databases;
 ```
-Now lets re-reun our replication, it should succeed this time
+Now lets re-reun our replication, it should succeed this time.
+Run the below command on the **secondary account**.

 ```bash
 use role accountadmin;